Reviews You Can Rely On

 Credit: Amber King & Trevor Peterson

 The 30D polyester used in its construction offers a more rigid pitch to increase the tautness of the tent so it doesn't sag, but it is a little heavier than SilNylon or Dyneema.
 The packing size is also large.
-You can't fit the adaptor kit inside of the stuff sack, so you end up carrying two bags.
+You can't fit the adaptor kit inside the stuff sack, so you end up carrying two bags.
 While this is still pretty darn light for a tent, it's a heavier option in the ultralight world.

 black diamond distance adaptor tent ultralight tent review - a look at what you get in the whole package. everything you need...